Project Lab Renewable and Sustainable Energy Systems ()

 - interpret and evaluate results from applied models.

-Participants of the Project Lab Renewable and Sustainable Energy Systems should carry out analyses, planning and applications about renewable energy systems and their modelling.
+Participants of the Project Lab Renewable and Sustainable Energy Systems should carry out analyses, planning and applications about renewable energy systems and their modeling.

 A team of 3-5 students should achieve a goal defined for the group over the duration of the lecture period of the semester within the framework of the project work.